contentful/slash-developers/docs/android/index.md

 [View on GitHub](https://github.com/contentful/vault)

-## Sample apps
+## Example apps

-You can use these example apps as inspiration for building your own Android apps.
+These example apps are the best way to start building with Contentful.
+They show you how to start a project based on example spaces available in the Contentful web app.

 ### Discovery App